Autonomous quantum machines and the finite sized Quasi-Ideal clock

 \section{Mathematical results used in the proofs}

-There are many mathematical results used in this supplemental in the proofs.
+There are many mathematical results used in the proof of this \comm.
 Here we state the ones which are used repetitively in many proofs.
-When a mathematical result is used only once or twice; or confined to a particular lemma, it has been stated directly in the proof.\\
+When a mathematical result is used only once or twice; or confined to a particular lemma/theorem, it has been stated directly in the proof.\\